cs161-staff/textbook/network/dnssec.md

 Remember that DNS is designed to be fast and lightweight.
 However, public-key cryptography is slow, because it requires math.
 As a result, name servers that support DNSSEC sign records _offline_--records are signed ahead of time, and the signatures saved in the server along with the records.
 When the server receives a DNS query, it can immediately return the saved signature without computing it.

-Offline signing works fine for existing domains, but what if we receive a request for a nonxistent domain?
+Offline signing works fine for existing domains, but what if we receive a request for a nonexistent domain?
 There are infinitely many nonexistent domains, so we cannot sign them all offline.
 However, we cannot sign requests for nonexistent domains _online_ either, because this is too slow.
 Also, online cryptography makes name servers vulnerable to an attack.
 Sanity check: what's the attack?[^3]

 DNSSEC has a clever solution to this problem--instead of signing individual nonexistent domains, name servers pre-compute signatures on _ranges_ of nonexistent domains.
 Suppose we have a website with three subdomains: